Onslow County, NC

 Our community has excellent recreational and community activities for youth, adults and families.
 Soccer, kayaking, handball, walking and riding trails are readily available.
 We have excellent family beaches.
 Our events celebrate Wounded Warriors, Shrimp, Mullet, Oyster Roasts, Farmers, King Mackerel and much more.
 Golf Courses and outdoor activities are year round opportunities here.
 Onslow County is within one hour of Wilmington, NC and within two hours of the Research Triangle.

 Our community is home to Marine Corps Bases Camp Lejeune and Air Station New River.
 While the United States Marine Corps is our largest economic engine and significantly influences other economic engines in our community and the region, we do have a robust tourism sector, a growing regional retail sector and a long tradition in agri-business enterprises.
 We are proud of our long agrarian, marine trades and military heritage.
 Onslow County and its municipalities are very pro-business.
-The County has historically been very aggressive in offering local incentives based on the taxable new investment, number of new jobs created, and average wages paid.
+The County offers local incentives based on the taxable new investment, number of new jobs created, and average wages paid.

 Additional information on these communities can be found by clicking on any of the following links: